 - 1.1.
-The application is referred to the Planning Committee at the request of Councillor Clark due to local residents' concerns at the felling of the preserved tree. - 1.2.
-The proposal is to fell one preserved oak tree (G1 of preservation order reference TPO/2006/036) within the rear garden of 52 Waverley Crescent due to the tree being alleged as a contributory factor in subsidence of the rear extension at No.50. - 1.3.
-There is an associated application to fell a further two oak trees (G1 of preservation order reference TPO/2006/036) within the rear garden of 48 Waverley Crescent, also due to the tree being alleged as a contributory factor in subsidence of the rear extension at No.50. -The application reference is 24/05019/TPO which has also been referred to the Planning Committee for determination. - 1.4.
-Information and evidence submitted in support of the application indicate that the oak tree is a contributary factor implicated in the subsidence occurring at the property. - 1.5.
+The application is referred to the Planning Committee at the request of Councillor Clark due to local residents' concerns at the felling of the preserved trees. - 1.2.
+The proposal is to fell two preserved oak trees (G1 of preservation order reference TPO/2006/036) within the rear garden of 48 Waverley Crescent due to the trees being alleged as a contributory factor in subsidence of the rear extension at No.50. - 1.3.
+There is an associated application to fell a further oak tree (G1 of preservation order reference TPO/2006/036) within the rear garden of 52 Waverley Crescent, also due to the tree being alleged as a contributory factor in subsidence of the rear extension at No.50. -The application reference is 24/05020/TPO which has also been referred to the Planning Committee for determination. - 1.4.
+Information and evidence submitted in support of the application indicates that the oak trees are a contributary factor implicated in the subsidence occurring at the property. - 1.5.
 The application is recommended for approval.